 - ι.
-Countries subject to sanctions, embargoes or similar measures - Countries identified by the Financial Action Task Force ("FATF") as "High-Risk Jurisdictions subject to a Call for Action" - un.
-Countries identified by credible sources as providing funding or support for terrorist activities. - 10.
-Countries identified by credible sources as having significant levels of corruption, or non-transparent tax environment.
+Countries subject to sanctions, embargoes or similar measures - 11.
+Countries identified by the Financial Action Task Force ("FATF") as "High-Risk Jurisdictions subject to a Call for Action" - 111.
+Countries identified by credible sources as providing funding or support for terrorist activities.